tmakatos/qemu/docs/devel/vfio-user.rst

 The client disconnecting from the server primarily means that the client has exited.
 Currently, this means that the guest is shut down so the device is no longer needed therefore the server can automatically exit.
-However, there can be cases where a client disconnect should not result in a server exit:
+However, there can be cases where a client disconnection should not result in a server exit:

 1) A single server serving multiple clients.
-2) A multi-process QEMU upgrading itself step by step, which isn't yet implemented.
+2) A multi-process QEMU upgrading itself step by step, which is not yet implemented.

 Therefore in order for the protocol to be forward compatible the server should